 Use of artificial tears and minor behavioral modifications may reduce dry eye symptoms.
 Some dry eye sufferers require prescription medication and/or minor procedures to decrease eye inflammation and irritation.

-Systane® iLux2®
+Systane® iLux

 BlephEx®

 BlephEx® is a quick, painless, in-office procedure that uses a rotating, soft, medical grade, micro-sponge to clean and exfoliate the edge of your eyelids and lashes.
 The procedure removes excess bacteria, biofilm and bacterial toxins, the main causes of eyelid symptoms.
 A numbing drop is usually placed in the eye prior to treatment for increased comfort and patients report no more than a tickling sensation.
 After the procedure, patients may immediately resume normal activities.
-BlephEx® may be repeated periodically as determined by your physician to manage eyelid inflammation that can damage tear glands and lead to chronic dry eye syndrome.
+BlephEx® may be repeated periodically as determined by your eye care provider to manage eyelid inflammation that can damage tear glands and lead to chronic dry eye syndrome.

 Schedule an appointment